-The first of its kind in the nation, our human-animal-environment interactions in social work (HAEI-SW) master’s certificate of specialization prepares you to recognize the impact of human-animal-environment interactions in culturally responsive and ethically advanced professional social work practice settings.
+The first of its kind in the nation, our human-animal-environment interactions in social work (HAEI-SW) master’s certificate (formerly the animal assisted social work certificate) prepares you to recognize the impact of human-animal-environment interactions in culturally responsive and ethically advanced professional social work practice settings.
 This certificate is currently available to students enrolled in our Denver Campus MSW Program, and you complete the certificate alongside your other MSW coursework.
 Together, the MSW degree and certificate will prepare you to consider humans, animals and the environment in both clinical and community-based social work settings such as mental health agencies, schools, and animal shelters.
 The certificate centers social justice and highlights intersectional systems of oppression, speciesism and violence directed towards humans, animals, and the environment.

 Offered by the Graduate School of Social Work and the Institute for Human-Animal Connection, this certificate will add three specialized elective courses to the MSW curriculum during your concentration year.